Home > Mac Data Recovery Tips

 Repair unmountable WD My Passport for Mac hard drive via First Aid

 If Disk Utility reports that the WD My Passport for Mac hard drive appears to be OK or has been repaired, you're done.
-Otherwise, this WD My Passport drive has been corrupted.
-You have to retrieve your data from this corrupted hard drive as soon as possible.

-When those methods didn't make any difference and the WD My Passport for Mac hard drive is not mounting still, you need to check some hardware issues that get involved in the disk connection.
+If all these methods fail to fix the issue of the WD My Passport hard drive not mounting on a Mac, you need to check some hardware issues related to the disk connection.
+Let's start with some basic troubleshooting techniques.

 4. Check the power supply of the WD My Passport for Mac drive